Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Uniqueness of tangent cone connections

 \section{Uniqueness of tangent cone connections}

 In this section, we will prove Theorem \ref{main}.
-The argument is similar to that in \cite{CS1}, given Theorem \ref{Cut-Off}.
-To make the argument clear, we first deal with the case $\underline \E$ is semistable in Section \ref{semistable}, and in Section \ref{unstable} we prove the case when $\underline \E$ is unstable.
+The arguments are similar to that in \cite{CS1}, given Theorem \ref{Cut-Off}.
+The main difference is to replace the $L^2$ orthogonal projection in \cite{CS1} by pointwise orthogonal projection, and for the convenience of readers, we reproduce the induction arguments to make this paper self-contained.
+To make the argument clear, we first deal with the case that $\underline \E$ is semistable in Section \ref{semistable}, and in Section \ref{unstable} we prove the case when $\underline \E$ is unstable.
 The technical part of the second case involves the construction of a good comparison metric, which has already been overcome in \cite{CS1}.